acnb/ggpub/README.md

 library(ggpub) # determines good defaults at attachment
 ```

-    ## Figures of type png will be saved in C:/Users/andi/Documents/Code/ggpub/fig. This directory will be created if it does not exists.
+    ## Figures of type png will be saved in C:/Users/andi/Documents/RCode/ggpub/fig. This directory will be created if it does not exist.
 The plot resolution will be 300 dpi.

 ``` r
 ggplot(data=iris, aes(x=Sepal.Length, y=Sepal.Width)) +